About Our Website

 During 1993 I became involved in putting together the newsletter for my local CCCS branch called The Circular Review and began to take my first small steps writing about the phenomenon for both the main CCCS journal and for the newsletters of other branches of the organisation.
 Together with other members of the group, 1993 had seen us mount an ambitious project to investigate the possible connection between the circles and human consciousness.
 I wrote the story up in a small book called Charley Knoll: An Archetypal Crop Circle Story (now OOP).
 I also took part in similar experiments a year later with another crop circle group, again the story was written up into a small book Quest for Contact by Andy Thomas.

 In 1994 Steve took his first flight over the circles in a fixed wing aircraft.
-Back in the day photographs were the only way of showing everyone what the circles looked like.
+Back in the day, photographs were the only way of showing everyone what the circles looked like.
 The internet had not yet arrived in the crop circle world and there were no crop circle websites to post the pictures on.
-Consequently, small photo prints were often sold at conferences and photocopied into newsletters, or printed in the quarterly CCCS Journal or included in the famous Cereologist Magazine.
+Consequently, small photo prints were often sold at conferences and photocopied into newsletters, or printed in the quarterly CCCS Journal, The Circular or included in the famous Cereologist Magazine.

 Although Steve and I met in 1993, it was during the summer of 1994 that we became partners.
 With the help of my colleague and close friend Nick Nicholson I was in the process of transforming the small local crop circle newsletter I had worked on (The Circular Review) into something bigger.
 Steve worked with us and provided many pictures for those early editions.
 It was during 1993 & 1994 that I gave my first public talks on the crop circles.